-Due to the varying degrees in residue phosphorylation, protein extracts probed with an anti-RPB1 CTD antibody resolve in two different bands around 250kDa: that corresponding to the hyperphosphorylated (II0), and hence heavier, form of the RPB1 CTD, and the lighter hypophosphorylated (IIA) form.
-As expected, we observed no significant differences in the global levels of RPB1 CTD across trained and control mice (Fig 2A).
-This is not surprising, as what was anticipated were learning-induced substantial differences in the phosphorylation levels within the pool of existing RNA Pol II molecules, and not a bulk change in the number of total RNA Pol II molecules.
-As RNA Pol II molecules elongate towards productive transcription, the balance between Ser5P+- and Ser2P+-enriched RPB1 CTD changes: as RNA Pol II is released from the promoter-proximal paused state by the P-TEFb complex, the RPB1 CTD increases the levels of phosphorylation of Ser2 in the RPB1 CTD (Jonkers and Lis, 2015).
-In other words, by phosphorylation of RPB1 Ser2 (Ser2P\-RBP1), Ser5P\ RNA Pol II molecules overcome transcriptional poising and transition to the actively transcribing, elongating form of RNA Pol II.
+no significant differences in the global levels of RPB1 CTD across trained and control mice (Fig. 2A).
+This is not surprising, as what was anticipated were learninginduced substantial differences in the phosphorylation levels within the pool of existing RNA Pol II molecules, and not a bulk change in the number of total RNA Pol II molecules.
+As RNA Pol II molecules elongate toward productive transcription, the balance between Ser5P+- and Ser2P+-enriched RPB1 CTD changes: as RNA Pol II is released from the promoter-proximal paused state by the P-TEFb complex, the RPB1 CTD increases the levels of phosphorylation of Ser2 in the RPB1 CTD (Jonkers and Lis, 2015).
+In other words, by phosphorylation of RPB1 on Ser2, Ser5P+ RNA Pol II molecules overcome transcriptional poising and transition to the actively transcribing, elongating form of RNA Pol II.
 The relation between promoter-rich Ser5P+ RNA Pol II and elongating Ser2P+ RNA Pol II is what is known as the poising index, which provides a readout of the relationship between these two phosphorylation forms and the rough transcriptional phase RNA Pol II molecules occupy (Jonkers and Lis, 2015).
 Therefore, we asked whether we would observe a modulation of the phosphorylation levels of RNA Pol II RPB1 CTD at specific serine residues as a result of mice undergoing the motor skill-learning paradigm.
-We did not observe a significant difference in the levels of RPB1 Ser5P\-enriched CTD between control and trained mice (Fig 2A).
-However, when we examined the levels of Ser2P+-enriched CTD, we observed a marked decrease of signal in trained animals when compared with controls (Fig 2A).
-To rule out the possibility of the phosphorylation differences found between trained and control (or "context control") animals being exclusively due to the absence of the "reward" food pellets received by trained mice during sessions, and not to learning of the motor skill itself, we also compared the levels of Ser5P\- and Ser2P\-enriched RPB1 CTD between "context control" and "reinforcement control" animals (mice which were exposed to the same behavioural boxes as trained mice, but received approximately 30 pellets as a result of the exposure session so as to mimic a food pellet reward similar to that received by trained animals), finding no significant differences between these two groups for either phosphorylation form (P=0.2576 and P=0.0963 for Ser5P\-RPB1 CTD and Ser2P\-RPB1 CTD, respectively).
-To test if these differences in RPB1 phosphorylation were due to fluctuations in the global transcriptional levels in the striatum as a result of training, we compared the actin levels between control and trained mice, but found no statistically significant differences between them (Fig 2B).
+We did not observe a significant difference in the levels of RPB1 Ser5P+-enriched CTD between control and trained mice (Fig. 2A).
+However, when we examined the levels of Ser2P+-enriched CTD, we observed a marked decrease of signal in trained animals when compared with controls (Fig. 2A).
+To rule out the possibility of the phosphorylation differences found between trained and control (or context control) animals being exclusively due to the absence of the "reward" food pellets received by trained mice during sessions, and not to learning of the motor skill itself, we also compared the levels of Ser5P+- and Ser2P+enriched RPB1 CTD between context control and reinforcement control animals (mice which were exposed to the same behavioral boxes as trained mice but received \sim 30 pellets as a result of the exposure session so as to mimic a food pellet reward similar to that received by trained animals), finding no significant differences between these two groups for either phosphorylation form $(p = 0.2576 \text{ and } p = 0.0963 \text{ for Ser5P}^+\text{-RPB1 CTD and})$